suyuan32/simple-admin-doc/src/guide/quick-start/extra/4-docker.md

   -c, --china                 If your server in China, set true -h, --help                  help for docker
   -m, --home string           The goctl home path of the template, --home and --remote cannot be set at the same time, if they are, --remote has higher priority
-  -i, --image string          The image for building project (default "golang:1.20.3-alpine3.17") -p, --port int              The port to expose, default none -r, --remote string         The remote git repo of the template, --home and --remote cannot be set at the same time, if they are, --remote has higher priority
+  -i, --image string          The image for building project (default "golang:1.20.5-alpine3.17") -l, --local_build           Whether to build the project locally without using intermediate images -p, --port int              The port to expose, default none -r, --remote string         The remote git repo of the template, --home and --remote cannot be set at the same time, if they are, --remote has higher priority
                               The git repo directory must be consistent with the https://github.com/zeromicro/go-zero-template directory structure